stephenslab/smash-paper/README.md

-# Source to reproduce results from Gerard & Stephens (2017)
+# Source to reproduce results from Xing & Stephens (2016)

 This repository contains source code and data to reproduce some of the empirical results presented in